-Connect the bend - supplied with the terminal kit - to the top of the boiler using clamp (supplied) see fig. 11.
+Connect the bend - supplied with the terminal kit - to the top of the boiler using clamp (supplied) see fig. 15.
 The additional bends & extensions have push-fit connections, care should be taken to ensure that the correct seal is made when assembling the flue system.
-Connect the required number of flue extensions or bends (up to the maximum equivalent flue length) to the flue terminal (see fig. 11-14).
-The flue system should have a minimum of 1° ; maximum of 3° rise from the boiler to outside, to ensure any condense fluid that forms, is allowed to drain back to the appliance.
+Connect the required number of flue extensions or bends (up to the maximum equivalent flue length) to the flue terminal (see fig. 15-17).
+The flue system should have a minimum of 1°; maximum of 3° rise from the boiler to outside, to ensure any condense fluid that forms, is allowed to drain back to the appliance.

-When cutting an extension to the required length, you must ensure that the excess is cut from the plain end of the extension (see fig. 11-14).
+When cutting an extension to the required length, you must ensure that the excess is cut from the plain end of the extension.
 Remove any burrs, and check that all seals are located properly.
 You must ensure that the entire flue system is properly supported and connected.
 Seal the flue assembly to the wall using cement or a suitable alternative that will provide satisfactory weatherproofing.
 The interior and exterior trim can now be fitted.

-4.5.1.2 FITTING THE REAR FLUE (fig. 15) (rear flue outlet only)
+4.5.1.2 FITTING THE REAR FLUE (fig. 18) (rear flue outlet only)

-Using the template provided, mark and drill a 125mm hole for the passage of the flue pipe.
+Using the template provided, mark and drill a 125mm hole for the passage of the flue pipe, see fig 12.
 The hole should be drilled LEVEL to ensure any condense fluid that forms, is allowed to drain back to the appliance.
-The fixing holes for the wall-mounting bracket should now be drilled and plugged, an appropriate type and quantity of fixing should be used to ensure that the bracket is mounted securely.
-Once the bracket has been secured to the wall, attach the rear flue terminal to the appliance (using the previously retained screws) and fix the telescopic terminal to the correct length (wall thickness) ensuring that the terminal will protrude through the wall by the correct distance.
-At this point, lift the appliance and carefully insert the terminal into and through the wall, ensuring that the holes in the appliance back frame are aligned with the studs on the wall bracket.
+The fixing holes for the wall mounting bracket should now be drilled and plugged, an appropriate type and quantity of fixing should be used to ensure that the bracket is mounted securely.
+Once the bracket has been secured to the wall, remove the blanking plate from the rear of the boiler (Fig.20).